MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-mobile-all.md

 ---
-author: davepinch
+title: Collaborate with any user through Microsoft Teams mobile
-description: Any Remote Assist, Guides, or Field Service user can collaborate with other users through the Microsoft Teams mobile app. ms.author: davepinch ms.date: 04/10/2024 ms.topic: how-to
+description: Discover how users of Remote Assist, Guides, or Field Service can collaborate with other users through the Microsoft Teams mobile app. ms.author: davepinch ms.date: 04/10/2024 ms.topic: how-to ms.reviewer: v-wendysmith
-title: Collaborate with any user through Microsoft Teams mobile ms.reviewer: v-wendysmith
 ---